Serving Victims of Defective Products in Stamford, Danbury, Bridgeport and all of Connecticut

 - Physical, psychological, and/or financial harm resulted from the injury.

 Under Connecticut law, just because a person was injured while using a product does not necessarily mean it was legally defective.
 This is a highly technical area of law that relies heavily on expert testimony to discover defects in a product and explain those issues to a jury.
-As a result, if you or a loved one have been injured by an unsafe product, you need legal representation from the experienced injury lawyers at Berkowitz Hanna, as they have successfully helped clients in the past with product liability cases.
+As a result, if you or a loved one have been injured by an unsafe product, you need legal representation from the experienced injury lawyers at Berkowitz and Hanna LLC, as they have successfully helped clients in the past with product liability cases.

-If you or a family member have been injured by a defective product and believe you may have a legal claim, contact a Connecticut product liability lawyer at Berkowitz Hanna today.
+If you or a family member have been injured by a defective product and believe you may have a legal claim, contact a Connecticut product liability lawyer at Berkowitz and Hanna LLC today.
 We can be reached at (866) 479-7909, or you can send us an email so that we can discuss your situation, the applicable laws, and your legal rights for compensation.

 Contact us for information on:

 - Catastrophic car, truck and motorcycle accidents

 - Swimming accidents

 - Sexual abuse and assault